SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 How much should a SaaS company spend on SEO?

-For Series A through pre-IPO SaaS companies, expect $15K to $60K per month for a senior-led SEO program.
-The investment covers strategy, technical SEO, content marketing, link building, and attribution.
-SaaS businesses below $15K per month typically get junior execution without strategic oversight.
-The cost of underspending on SEO is overspending on paid acquisition.
+For Series A through pre-IPO SaaS companies, expect an investment of $15K to $60K per month for a senior-led SEO program.
+This investment encompasses strategy, technical SEO, content marketing, link building, and attribution.
+SaaS businesses spending below $15K per month typically receive junior execution without the necessary strategic oversight.
+The cost of underspending on SEO often results in overspending on paid acquisition, which can hinder long-term growth.

 What role does content marketing play in SaaS SEO?